Neuro 1 Review (UPDATED Nov. 2018): 3 BIG Reasons It WorksBy: Rob Miller

 - Enhanced mood and feeling of well-being

-The first bunch of ingredients listed are mainly vitamins and minerals like: Protein, Vitamin C, Vitamin E, Riboflavin, Vitamin B6, Vitamin B12, Magnesium, Selenium, Zinc, and Sodium.
-These make it a nice energy vitamin supplement, but in order to live up to its claims, it needs to go further.
-Neuro 1 does this with its proprietary Neuroblend, which includes:
+The first bunch of ingredients listed are mainly vitamins and minerals like: Protein, Vitamin C, Vitamin E, Riboflavin, Vitamin B6, Vitamin B12, Magnesium, Selenium, Zinc, Potassium, Biotin, and Sodium.

-- Creatine helps produce energy in the body.
+- Creatine helps produce energy in the body (Source)

 - Taurine is an antioxidant that combined with caffeine may improve mental performance.